Essential student packs delivered to your university before you arrive. Save 10% on student packs - quote RGU17

 If you want to read up in advance of your arrival, About Aberdeen tells you everything you need to know about the city of Aberdeen.

-Our ResLife team will be organising walking tours of the local area around your accommodation on Saturday 9 September and Saturday 16 September which will be free to join.
+Our ResLife team will be organising walking tours of the local area around your accommodation on Sunday 28 January which will be free to join.
 If you miss them, we recommend taking a walk around your neighbourhood during your first few days to figure out the locations of cash machines, food shops and where to buy that emergency pint of milk.

-Top Tip: The welcome pack in your bedroom on arrival will contain information about your area and we are busy working on a map that you will be able to put up in your bedroom to show you the key points of interest.
+Top Tip: The welcome pack in your bedroom on arrival will contain information about your area as well as a map that you will be able to put up in your bedroom to show you the key points of interest.

 Spotlight on...Accommodation Induction